A Guide to the Rule of 72

 As you move forward with your saving plan, especially if you’re a stock market investor, you might have questions about whether this rule applies similarly to stocks or not.
 Don’t worry; we are here to provide you with the clarification you need.

+So, when it comes to stocks, they don’t have a fixed rate of return like some other investments.
+This means you can’t directly use the Rule of 72 to figure out how long it takes to double your money.
 However, here’s a trick you can use with the Rule of 72 to estimate the average annual return needed to double your money in a set timeframe.
 Instead of dividing 72 by the rate of return, divide it by the number of years you hope it takes to double your money.

 For example, if you want to double your money in eight years, just divide 72 by eight.
 This calculation tells you that you’d need an average annual return of about 9% to achieve that doubling in eight years.
+So, while the Rule of 72 may not directly predict doubling time for stocks, it can help you estimate the required average annual return for your investment goals.

 Benefits of Rule of 72 in Investment Strategies: